-EU Cyber Resilience Act (CRA) Requirements Guide
+How Does the EU Cyber Resilience Act (CRA) Set Cybersecurity Requirements for Digital Products?

-EU Cyber Resilience Act: Everything you need to know about cybersecurity requirements for securing your digital products
+Everything you need to know about cybersecurity requirements for securing your digital products

 The European Union Cyber Resilience Act (CRA) represents a groundbreaking shift in how cybersecurity is regulated for digital products across the EU market.
 This comprehensive legislation aims to ensure that hardware and software products are secure throughout their entire lifecycle, creating a safer digital environment for businesses and consumers alike.

-What is the Cyber Resilience Act (CRA)?
+What is the European Union Cyber Resilience Act?

 The Cyber Resilience Act introduces a unified set of cybersecurity requirements designed to ensure that products with digital elements are secure by design, resilient against vulnerabilities, and transparent about their security posture.
 These requirements form the foundation for compliance and accountability across the EU digital product ecosystem.